irkit/ios-sdk/README.md

 ===

 [IRKit device](https://github.com/irkit/device) and SDK(this library) lets you control your home electronics from your iOS devices.
-IRKit device has a Infrared LED and receiver, and a BluetoothLE module inside.
+IRKit device has a Infrared LED and receiver, and a WiFi module inside.
-BluetoothLE enabled devices can connect with IRKit devices, and make it send IR signals for you.
+Any device with internet or local wifi connection can use IRKit devices to make it send IR signals.

 This library does:
-* provide UIViewController subclasses that wraps complex procedures to connect, pair and receive IR signals(to learn before sending) from IRKit devices
+* provide UIViewController subclasses that wraps complex procedures to connect and learn IR signals from IRKit devices
 * provide a simple interface to send IR signals

 ## Get IRKit Device